Best steakhouses in Miami

 What is it?
 In Miami, Red, the Steakhouse needs about as much introduction as Lincoln Road or Pitbull.
 This place is famous—and for good reason.

 Why go?
 Red’s reputation relies on amazing service and classic cuts cooked perfectly.
-Though the Maine lobster pasta never fails to make us pause at the menu for a moment, we have to admit the 14-ounce bone-in filet is king.
+Though the Maine lobster pasta never fails to make us rethink our meat order, we have to admit the 14-ounce bone-in filet is king.

 What is it?
 One of the cornerstones of the Fontainebleau Hotel’s superb dining scene.
 This Michael Mina restaurant is as elegant as the classic hotel it calls home.